 They lie to themselves and others about who they are and project an image of themselves they believe people are more likely to accept.
 Jealousy, laziness, deceit, anger, and hostility are common traits of unhealthy Type Threes.

 It’s one thing for the world to believe the frequently bandied-around mantra “You’re only as good as your last success”; it’s another for you to allow it to define your actions.
 This mantra explains why Enneagram Type Threes don’t reflect on their current success before they try to achieve another.
-It’s what happens when your sense of fulfillment depends on how well the public accepts your efforts.
+It’s what happens when your sense of fulfillment and your own emotions depend on how well the public accepts your efforts.

 Take a step back and think about what success means to you, why you set out to accomplish the goals in front of you, and whether those goals align with what you hold dear.
 Only then can you truly redefine success and live a more fulfilled life.